Contents

 A few people have posted on the internet that they have had a tour of Sveti Stefan island for Eur 20 and that there were 2 tours a day.
 These posts are now several years old and it is doubtful that the tours now run.
 Anyway I am not sure how interesting it would be to tour an island that has been turned into a hotel.

 There are beaches on the mainland opposite Sveti Stefan.
 The beach south of the isthmus is known as Sveti Stefan beach.
 It has a free public section as well as a private section with 2 sunbeds and an umbrella costing around Eur 40 for the day.
-It will be absolutely packed in the peak season like all the other beaches around Budva.
+It is likely to be absolutely packed in the peak season like all the other beaches around Budva.

 The best way to see Sveti Stefan is from higher up and there are 2 main ways to view it: